graphql/graphql-spec/spec/Section 6 -- Execution.md

 GraphFromRecords(incrementalDataRecords, graph):

+- If {graph} is not provided, initialize to an empty graph.
 - Let {newGraph} be a new directed acyclic graph containing all of the nodes and edges in {graph}.
 - For each {incrementalDataRecord} of {incrementalDataRecords}: